rtmigo/floca_flutter/README.md

 # How Floca works

 Floca is a command-line app, that takes your `.csv` spreadsheet and generates a `.dart` file.
-This approach gives you maximum compatibility and performance.
-In addition, potential errors are prevented at compile time.

-You import the generated file in the project:
+Then you import the generated file in the project and get all the needed
+functionality:

 ```dart
 import "newly_generated.dart";
 ```

-The imported file adds `.i18n` extension on `BuildContext` objects.
-And also exports some variables for `MaterialApp` initialization.
+This approach gives you maximum compatibility and performance.
+In addition, potential errors are prevented at compile time.

 # Install